akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions queue index 1 / end

-2. send matched packets, check the packets are distributed to queue 1 without FDIR matched ID. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue 1 without FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. verify rules can be listed and destroyed::